-Mr Assange has been fighting a bitter legal battle ever since his arrest in London in December 2010.
-He spent eight nights in prison before being released that same month and was put under house arrest without charge, as the guest of wealthy supporters.
+Mr Assange has been fighting a bitter legal battle since his arrest in London in December 2010.
+He spent eight nights in prison before being released and put under house arrest without charge, as the guest of wealthy supporters.

-He won the right to petition the UK Supreme Court directly in his fight against extradition after judges ruled that his case raised "a question of general public importance".
+He won the right to petition the UK Supreme Court directly in his fight against extradition, but the court's judges dismissed his challenge.

 Mr Assange turned to Ecuador's President Rafael Correa for help, the two men having expressed similar views on freedom in the past.
 During an interview for Mr Assange's TV show on Russia Today, Mr Correa repeatedly praised Wikileaks and its work.

 His stay at the Ecuadorean embassy has been punctuated by occasional press statements and interviews.

 Concerns over his health have also surfaced.
 As early as October 2012, Ecuador's embassy said it has sought assurances that Mr Assange would not be arrested if he was taken to hospital, saying it is "very concerned" over his condition, indicating he had a lung infection.

 But sitting alongside Ecuador's foreign minister at a news conference at the embassy in August 2014, Mr Assange dismissed newspaper reports that he would be leaving the embassy to seek medical treatment.

 Meanwhile the Swedish investigation stalled as prosecutors insisted on questioning Mr Assange in Sweden.

 In March they offered to travel to London to interview him.
 But they then had to drop the inquiry into the sexual assault allegations on 13 August as under Swedish law, charges cannot be laid without interviewing the suspect and they had run out of time to do so.